Disinfecting Dwell Times

 - Watch this video: https://thesanitizerstore.ca/pages/using-sanispray

-- Both sprayer manufacturers we carry have three different nozzle or tip sizes to give you the ability to spray to the density you require for your chemical
+- Both sprayer manufacturers we carry have three different nozzle or tip sizes to give you the ability to spray to the density you require for your chemical achieve the appropriate dwell time.

-- The Graco SaniSprayers have a variable speed control giving you complete control over the volume of chemical you are spraying
+- The Graco SaniSprayers have a variable speed control giving you complete control over the volume of chemical you are spraying.

-- The PAX Electrostatic Sprayers are well suited for offices or spaces where lighter volumes are preferred while the Graco SaniSprayers are perfect for hard surfaces in any environment giving you the ability to achieve proper dwell time consistently every time
+- The PAX Electrostatic Sprayers are well suited for offices or spaces where lighter volumes are preferred while the Graco SaniSprayers are perfect for hard surfaces in any environment giving you the ability to achieve proper dwell time consistently every time.

 - The sprayers are effortless to use thus avoiding the fatigue your staff experience using manual methods, and therefore contributing to the accuracy of your spray to achieve the correct dwell times for your chemical

 Work with TheSanitizerStore,ca and we will help you choose which device, nozzle or tip, and chemical you need to achieve your disinfecting goals.
 Dwell times will vary depending on the target surface and the humidity in your establishments.
-We can do tests for you on the sprayers to be sure you are purchasing the correct unit for your business.
+We have done and can do tests for you on the sprayers to be sure you are purchasing the correct unit for your business.

 Here is a Link to Health Canada Cleaning and Disinfecting Guidelines: